12 Ways to Celebrate Black History Month

 Black History Month is an amazing way to connect with your community, your family, and your heritage.
 Find some new ways to celebrate and commemorate African American history with these 12 ideas.

 #1 - Try your hand at an African recipe!
-There are over thirty delicious recipes here.
+There are over thirty delicious African recipes you can check out to try.

-#2 - Discover how Black History Month began by researching its history and origins here.
+#2 - Discover how Black History Month began by researching its history and origins.

 #3 - Learn the songs of the civil rights movement, like "This Little Light of Mine" and "Oh, Freedom".
 Discuss with your kids or family members the lyrics reflect the hopeful spirit of the time they were written.

-#4 - Gather up the kids and play the African awale game.
-Instructions can be found here.
+#4 - Gather up the kids and discover how to play the African awale game.

 #5 - Examine these oral histories from elderly African Americans in Elbert County, Georgia, and Abbeville County., South Carolina on the National Park Service website.